ballerina-attic/ballerina-www/README.md

 > _Note:- This is just a simple http server and will not hot deploy changes.
 In order to apply the changes you do, you need to run `mvn install` to build._

 This will start a webserver with `<repo-root>/website/target/webroot/` path set as the webroot and by default can be consumed via `http://localhost:5000`.

-Or you can use any http server you prefered to run the website locally.

 #### To start the playground widget in development server separately